Building Positive Safety Cultures.

 This is where WhyNot tends to focus, releasing extraordinary potential and performance through your people within the organisation.
 Most organisations that have been around for a bit have got management cracked, if they didn’t, they simply wouldn’t exist anymore.
 The biggest potential we see is in the leadership and context space, getting reconnected at a very human level.
 Supporting and enabling people to see what it is they do as a full expression of that.

 Let me illustrate this by an example.
-We were asked to ‘train’ one Police Service’s 600 Supervisors and Sergeants in the Police Code of Ethics.
-This was a nationally defined program and all well thought through and valuable content, but of course existed for people initially as just more stuff to do.
-With our client, we took a different approach to simply training this group of people, we discovered and formulated the Service’s Why, by engaging all of the population in the process, led by the senior team and then introduced Ethics as a choice everyone could make to better fulfil on their Why.
+We were asked to train a Police Service’s 600 Supervisors and Sergeants in the Police Code of Ethics.
+This was a nationally defined program, with valuable content that existed for people initially as just more work to do.
+With our client, we took a different approach to discover and formulate the Service’s Higher Purpose, by engaging all of the group in this process.
+This was led by the senior team who then introduced Ethics as a choice everyone could make to better fulfil on their Higher Purpose.
 This group of people took on owning the Ethics as the Context from which they would do their work, rather than something they had to do.
-They then set up structures to discuss and learn what this meant for each individual and a sustainable and self-regulating process was established – ‘Police Ethics’ for people simple became who they are, and one way (a critical How) that enabled everyone to fulfil on their Why.
-In this way, for this group of people, Content had become Context.
+They then set up structures to discuss and learn what this meant for each individual and a sustainable and self-regulating process was established.
+The Police code of Ethics, for people means becoming who they are and enables everyone to fulfil on their Higher Purpose.